-GSA uses FOIAonline to manage Freedom of Information Act Requests.
+As of October 1, 2014 GSA uses FOIAonline to manage Freedom of Information Act Requests and is GSA's repository for all records released under FOIA.
 With FOIAonline you can submit FOIA requests online, track the status of requests, search for requests submitted by others, access previously released records, and generate agency-specific FOIA reports.

 All FOIA requests for the GSA must be electronically submitted via the FOIAonline application at the link provided above, or sent to the mailing address below:

 U.S. General Services Administration

 Fax: (202) 501-2727

 If you have any questions concerning GSA FOIA requests, please email GSA.FOIA@gsa.gov.

 All requests for GSA Office of Inspector General (OIG) documents must be sent to the mailing address, fax number or e-mail address shown below:

 OIG Freedom of Information Act Officer